ChristopherLiuK/dev-challenge/README.md

 - Usage of Swagger/OpenAPI to document the API.
 - Update to a real database (PostgreSQL, MySQL, etc).
 - Instead of handling exceptions with try catch, use ControllerAdvice to centralize handling of exceptions.
-- Add error handling for cases like account Id not found, or between same account.